-Pediatric PBPK models have broad application in the drug development process and are being used increasingly to optimize and replace clinical studies.
+Pediatric PBPK models have broad application in the drug development process and are being used increasingly to optimise and replace clinical studies.
 However, the approach has yet to become fully integrated in regulatory submissions.
-Emerging data support an expanded integration of the PBPK model informed approach in regulatory guidances on pediatrics.
-Best practice standards are presented for further development through interaction between regulators, industry, and model providers.
+Emerging data support an expanded integration of the PBPK model informed approach in regulatory guidances on paediatrics.
+Best practice standards were presented for further development through interaction between regulators, industry and model providers.

 - An increasing number of examples of the application of PBPK to replace studies in the pediatric population are beginning to emerge.